botworld-wiki/beatburger.github.io/_bots/bigshot.md

 ### Tips
-Equip 2x Epic stun resistance boosters when you use bigshot
+- Equip 2x Epic stun resistance boosters when you use bigshot

+### Funfact
+- Bigshot was originally a Rare bot back in Early access and got changed into an Epic later on